DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Meta blueprints are blueprints that control how other blueprints are applied.
 For example, meta blueprints can bundle a group of other blueprints so that they can be run with a single command.
-They can also encode logic, like duplicating a blueprint a specified number of times.
+They can also encode logic, like rotating the blueprint or duplicating it across a specified number of z-levels.

 A common scenario where meta blueprints are useful is when you have several phases to link together.
 For example you might: